fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.0.0/Publish-AzureServiceProject.md

 ## DESCRIPTION
 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 The **Publish-AzureServiceProject** cmdlet publishes the current service to the cloud.
 You can specify publishing configuration (such as **Subscription**, **StorageAccountName**, **Location**, **Slot**) on the command line, or in local settings through the **Set-AzureServiceProject** cmdlet.

 ## EXAMPLES

-### 1: Publish a service project with default values
+### Example 1: Publish a service project with default values
 ```
-PS C:\>Publish-AzureServiceProject
+PS C:\> Publish-AzureServiceProject
 ```

 This example publishes the current service, using the current service settings and the current Azure publish profile.

-### 2: Create a deployment package
+### Example 2: Create a deployment package
 ```
-PS C:\>Publish-AzureServiceProject -PackageOnly
+PS C:\> Publish-AzureServiceProject -PackageOnly
 ```

 Creates a deployment package (.cspkg) file in the service directory and does not publish to Windows Azure.